-Prof Nan Jiang is the acting Head of Computing and Informatics and Professor in Human Computer Interaction.
-He joined BU in 2010.
+Prof Nan Jiang is the Head of Computing and Informatics and Professor in Human Computer Interaction.
+He joined BU as a Lecturer in 2010.
 Prior to this, Nan was an Open Distance Learning (ODL) tutor at Queen Mary, University of London, where he also received his PhD in Web Usability and MSc in Advanced Methods.

 Nan has 10+years of full stack web development experience as a freelance technical consultant and technical writer.
 He is specialised in web/mobile app architectural and interface design but he also provides technical support on backend development.